 "We support the shared objective to find the best possible outcome for Arnish from the BiFab administration and welcome the proposal to form the Arnish Working Group to facilitate this process.”

-Iain MacLeod, chair of Action for Arnish, said: "It was quite an encouraging discussion insofar as HIE clearly understand the issue at stake - which is to prevent Arnish being caught up in a deal with the BiFab administrators which is not in the yard's best interests when standalone alternatives might be available.
+Iain MacLeod, chair of Action for Arnish, said: "It was quite an encouraging discussion, HIE clearly understand the issue at stake - which is to prevent Arnish being caught up in a deal with the BiFab administrators which is not in the yard's best interests when standalone alternatives might be available.